 Well, that’s not why it’s called Winter Hill, but more on that later.
 First up – the walk…

 Don’t be put off if you do decide to take it on a cold day, as Winter Hill has so many different walks you could try with some truly breath-taking scenes to match.

-A short drive out of Manchester and into Lancashire, you begin your descent up Winter Hill in Rivington Country Park which takes you up 1,496 feet to the high summit over a variety of different footpaths.
+You begin your descent up Winter Hill in Rivington Country Park which takes you up 1,496 feet to the high summit over a variety of different footpaths.
 You ascend by crossing Rivington Moor with amazing views of Rivington reservoir and Anglezarke reservoir.